tberlok/psecas/README.md

 ### Publications

-Psecas was developed for solving the kind of eigenvalue problem that often arises when a linear stability calculation is performed in astrophysical fluid dynamics.
 So far Psecas has been used in the following publications

  - Berlok, T. & Pfrommer, C. (2019). *On the Kelvin-Helmholtz instability with smooth initial conditions – Linear theory and simulations*, [MNRAS, 485, 908](https://academic.oup.com/mnras/advance-article-abstract/doi/10.1093/mnras/stz379/5308845)
  - Berlok, T. & Pfrommer, C. (2019). *The impact of magnetic fields on cold streams feeding galaxies*, [MNRAS, 489, 3368](https://academic.oup.com/mnras/advance-article-abstract/doi/10.1093/mnras/stz2347/5554001)

 ### How it works
 Pseudo-spectral methods are described